phillyslick/philaspice/README.md

 signin title
-consider not using that cdn for whatever its pulling js from...
+consider not using that cdn for whatever its pulling js from... metadata

 Should Search take you to the page?

+REMAINING:
+email accounts - set up mailer to and from. make it so unstocked spices appear on front
 STILL NEED TO DECIDE WHICH UPS SERVICE GOING TO USE...
-SET ON EXPENSIVE ON RIGHT NOW webmaster tools and search and shutff footer stuff
+SET ON EXPENSIVE ON RIGHT NOW - change to cheapest i guess... webmaster tools and search and shutff footer stuff

-He's probably more happy on gmail?
-Already set up essentially, I can create whatever accounts: also - names of email accounts to create

-REMAINING:
-email accounts - set up mailer to and from. deletion

-- default weights.
-list weights for a price for each